-“Current Gynecologic Oncology” also publishes updated information about the works of medical societies, including the Polish Gynecological Oncology Society (Polskie Towarzystwo Ginekologii Onkologicznej), of which “Current Gynecologic Oncology” is an official journal, and the Polish Society of Colposcopy and Uterine Cervical Pathology (Polskie Towarzystwo Kolposkopii i Patofizjologii Szyjki Macicy), as well as editorial commentaries concerning given articles, short communications, reports and materials from international congresses, letters to the editors, information about new medicinal products, abstracts and discussions of articles published in other scientific journals, book reviews and other publications.
+“Current Gynecologic Oncology” also publishes updated information about the work of medical societies, including the Fundacja na rzecz Rozwoju Onkologii Ginekologicznej and the Polish Gynecological Oncology Society (Polskie Towarzystwo Ginekologii Onkologicznej), as well as editorial commentaries concerning given articles, short communications, reports and materials from international congresses, letters to the editors, information about new medicinal products, abstracts and discussions on articles published in other scientific journals, book reviews and other publications.

-The journal a quarterly released in Polish and English versions.
+The journal is a quarterly released in Polish and English versions.

 Preparation of original papers, reviews and case reports